t-d-k/LibreCrypt/docs/technical_details__build_notes.md

 ###### Installation and Configuration of MS Build Environment
 </A>

-The following list comprehensively describes the configuration used to build the binary release of DoxBox.
+The following list comprehensively describes the configuration used to build the binary release of LibreCrypt.
 Feel free to adjust according to taste - a number of the options listed are not necessary, and are only included for completeness...

 1. Install Visual Studio 2010
 1. Put a copy of "vcvarsall.bat" into one of the directories in your path